-Consider if someone working on an applied neuroscience project, such as a BCI and motor neuroprosthetic research group were to classifying a brain signal of the user’s intention “reach forward to grasp a cup.”
+For example, consider signal classification within the context of a specific BCI and motor neuroprosthetic project.
+Imagine a research group wanted to classify a brain signal of a user’s intention to “reach my right arm forward” (to grasp a cup).
 To begin, there is no consensus on what aspects of mind are best to try to classify.
-Should it be the intention “(me) reach forward? or “my arm reach forward?”
-Should associated motor imagery be the main target of classification?
+Should it be the intention “(me) reach forward?” or “my arm reach forward?”
+Should associated motor imagery (of body, arm, hand) be the main target of classification?
 Should a prediction (I will soon reach forward?) be included?
-What about the accompanying perceptual experience and recognition (of “my arm,” its motion, and what it is reaching toward)?
+What about the accompanying perceptual experience (visual and somatosensory) and recognition — of “my arm,” its motion, what it is reaching toward, and why?

-Or, maybe an overall brain signal that (typically) occurs during this task should be the target of classification.
+Or maybe, given this complexity, the mind should be ignored in favor of task.
+Maybe task not mind should be the classifier of the brain signal.
 In other words, maybe the best thing to do is to ignore the mind altogether and classify the signal based purely on the type of task being performed (task-based signal classification).